 Just Eat was founded in 2001.
 Deliveroo was founded in, get this, 2013.
 Uber Eats followed a year later.
-And whether Uber buys Deliveroo, or Amazon decide to truly, finally get into the game, it shouldn’t surprise anybody if food delivery looks a whole lot different in 5-to-10-year’s time.
+And whether Uber buys Deliveroo, or Amazon decide to truly, finally get into the game, it shouldn’t surprise anybody if food delivery looks a whole lot different in a few years’ time.

 ‘Restaurants’ that exist solely for the purpose of prepping, cooking and distributing dishes via third parties.
 Some created by third parties, others directly by the distributor.